-- 2. Support the hitch, and remove the forward hitch mounting pin.
-Lower this end of the hitch to the ground. - Position yourself under the swather near, but not below the inner end of the hitch sleeve, and remove the pin holding the sleeve onto the strut.
-Allow the sleeve to drop to the ground. - Store the hitch components in an appropriate location.
+- 1. Release the safety chain from the jack storage tube, if necessary.
+Pull the hitch tube lock pin, and extend the hitch tube. - 2.
+Support the hitch, and remove the forward hitch mounting pin.
+Lower this end of the hitch to the ground. - 3.
+Position yourself under the swather near, but not below the inner end of the hitch sleeve, and remove the pin holding the sleeve onto the strut.
+Allow the sleeve to drop to the ground. - 4.
+Store the hitch components in an appropriate location.